Liverpool TV: Programming

 Liverpool TV is required to broadcast 35 hours a week of first-run local programming.

 As of February 2018, the station's sole local programme is Merseyside Live, a rolling four-hour block of pre-recorded local news, sport and features airing each weeknight from 5-9pm.
 A half-hour block also airs on the generic Made Television networked feed on digital satellite each weekday evening at 7pm.
 Programmes produced by the other Made TV stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks from CBS Reality - airing from 9-11am, 1-5pm and 9pm-2am.

 As of December 2021, the channel acts as a simulcast of CBS Reality for most of the day, with Local TV Liverpool's news broadcast at lunch between 1–2pm and in the evening between 6-8pm.
 In addition to these slots, Local TV comes back on air between 2-9am with repeats of its newscasts being listed next to a breakfast news update from 6am.

+Programmes produced by the other Local TV Ltd stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks, originally from CBS Reality and since the start of 2023, from TalkTV, airing from 9-11am, 1-5pm and 9pm-2am.